danfuzz/samizdat/doc/development-planning/guide.md

 Building just the "pure interpreter" runtime only takes a few seconds.
-The downside to this build is that it takes somewhere in the neighborhood of 30 seconds to a minute after starting, before it will read in a program.
+The downside to this build is that it takes somewhere in the neighborhood of ten to fifteen seconds after starting, before it will read in a program.
 Even so, it can be useful to run in many cases, such as when making modifications to the core runtime.